 Extended Workforce Background Checks for the "Gig" Economy

-The fast growing “gig economy”
+The fast-growing extended workforce or “gig economy”

 that focuses on temporary work – or “gigs” – such as transportation applications such as Uber and house sharing services such as Airbnb accounted for 30 percent of new jobs and created new income sources for 2.1 million people in the U.S. between 2010 and 2014, according to a 2015 American Action Forum Report